danjgale/psyc-917/README.md

 ### 3. Anaconda

 This course assumes that you have Python 3 installed using [Anaconda](https://www.anaconda.com/).
-Please ensure that you install the **Python 3.7** distribution for your operating system.
+Please ensure that you install the **Python 3.11** distribution for your operating system.
+You can try more recent versions, but this course has been developed and tested to work with `3.11`.
 If you do not wish to rely on Anaconda, you can simply install the dependencies (see 2) below).

 All dependencies are found in `requirements.txt` and can be installed by running `pip install -r requirements.txt`.
 With Anaconda, many of these will already be installed.
 You _do not need to install the dependencies right away_, as we'll be installing them together in the first lesson.